 Sad to say, she published little in finished form except for a few articles and a children’s story (“Two little Navajo’s dip their sheep”).
 She is listed in the Library of Congress for “Uses of birch-bark in the Northeast” (1957) by Eva L. Butler and Wendell S. Hadlock.
 (E98.I5 B88) and “Along the shore,” 1930 (QH1 .B84).
 Besides these few publications, she issued mimeographed titles herself from time to time.
 This was a great loss to our knowledge of local history for now we have only her working notes and unfinished writings which, without her own vast knowledge, are difficult to interpret.

 Hospitalized with a heart attack in April 1965, she began to worry about the disposition of this valuable source material.
-A group led by Harry W. Nelson; poet, artist and retired teacher from Fitch High School in Groton; and Eva’s special friend Mary Virginia Goodman formed the Indian and Colonial Research Center, Inc. From the town of Stonington they obtained the unused 1856 brick building in Old Mystic that once housed the Mystic National Bank.
-(See article below.)
+A group led by Harry W. Nelson; poet, artist and retired teacher from Fitch High School in Groton; and Eva’s special friend Mary Virginia Goodman formed the Indian and Colonial Research Center, Inc. From the town of Stonington they obtained the unused 1856 brick building in Old Mystic that once housed the Mystic Bank.
 They have been restoring it ever since.
 The original officers of the corporation included Philip Perkins, treasurer; Jessie W. Kohl, corresponding secretary; and Carol W. Kimball, recording secretary.

 With a $2000 grant from the Bodenwein Public Benevolent Foundation and muscle power and good hard work on the part of Harry Nelson and architect Sanford Meech, shelving was installed, furniture painted and a heating system provided.
 From the old farmhouse in Ledyard, thousands of notebooks and manuscripts and hundreds of printed volumes were moved to their new home.